Last updated on .

 First Galata Bridge

-There have been five bridges at the mouth of the Golden Horn.
-The first was a wooden bridge built in 1845 by Bezmiâlem Sultan, the mother of Sultan Abdülmecid I. It was called New Bridge (Cisr-i Cedid) to distinguish it from the Hayratiye Bridge.
+The first bridge was a wooden structure built in 1845 by Bezmiâlem Sultan (c.
+1807-1853), the mother of Sultan Abdülmecid I. It was called New Bridge (Cisr-i Cedid) to distinguish it from the Hayratiye Bridge.
 Abdülmecid I was the first person to pass over the bridge.

 Galata Bridge in Istanbul, Turkey